Skip to main content Skip to footer

 Create a JavaScript Pivot Table

-The goal is to create a report summarizing this raw data into more insightful information.
-The below function shows how to programmatically add a pivot table and add fields in a JavaScript application using SpreadJS’ PivotTable class API.
+The goal is to transform this raw data into a more meaningful summary report.
+Instead of manually reviewing individual player rows, we can use a Pivot Table to quickly group and aggregate the information in a more insightful format.
+The following function demonstrates how to programmatically create a Pivot Table and add fields in a JavaScript application using SpreadJS’ PivotTable class API.

 function initPivotTable(sheet, tableName) {